AngusP/7XX-rfc/readme.md

     - 738 - Fucking Bundler
     - 739 - Fucking Windows
   * 74X - Meme Driven
-    - 740 - Computer says no
+    - 740 - Computer says no.
-    - 741 - Compiling
+    - 741 - Compiling.
-    - 742 - A kitten dies
+    - 742 - A kitten dies.
-    - 743 - I thought I knew regular expressions
+    - 743 - I thought I knew regular expressions.
     - 744 - Y U NO write integration tests?
-    - 745 - I don't always test my code, but when I do I do it in production
+    - 745 - I don't always test my code, but when I do I do it in production...
-    - 746 - Missed Ballmer Peak
+    - 746 - Missed Ballmer Peak.
-    - 747 - Motherfucking Snakes on the Motherfucking Plane
+    - 747 - Motherfucking Snakes on the Motherfucking Plane!
-    - 748 - Confounded by Ponies
+    - 748 - Confounded by Ponies.
-    - 749 - Reserved for Chuck Norris
+    - 749 - Reserved for Chuck Norris.
   * 75X - Syntax Errors
-    - 750 - Didn't bother to compile it
+    - 750 - Didn't bother to compile it.
-    - 753 - Syntax Error
+    - 753 - Syntax Error.
-    - 754 - Forgot to git-add some files before pushing to production
+    - 754 - Forgot to git-add some files before pushing to production.
-    - 755 - Too many semi-colons
+    - 755 - Too many semi-colons.
- 	- 756 - Not enough semi-colons
+    - 756 - Not enough semi-colons.
+    - 757 - Mmmmmm.
+Semi-colons.
+    - 758 - WTF?
+I could swear there isn't even any C++ in our code base...
-    - 759 - Unexpected T_PAAMAYIM_NEKUDOTAYIM
+    - 759 - Unexpected T_PAAMAYIM_NEKUDOTAYIM.
   * 76X - Substance-Affected Developer
-    - 761 - Hungover
+    - 761 - Hungover.
-    - 762 - Stoned
+    - 762 - Stoned.
-    - 763 - Under-Caffeinated
+    - 763 - Under-Caffeinated.
-    - 764 - Over-Caffeinated
+    - 764 - Over-Caffeinated.
-    - 765 - Railscamp
+    - 765 - Railscamp.
-    - 766 - Sober
+    - 766 - Sober.
-    - 767 - Drunk
+    - 767 - Drunk.
-    - 768 - Accidentally Took Sleeping Pills Instead Of Migraine Pills During Crunch Week
+    - 768 - Accidentally Took Sleeping Pills Instead Of Migraine Pills During Crunch Week.
-    - 769 - Questionable Maturity Level
+    - 769 - Questionable Maturity Level...
   * 77X - Predictable Problems
-    - 771 - Cached for too long
+    - 771 - Cached for too long.
-    - 772 - Not cached long enough
+    - 772 - Not cached long enough.
-    - 773 - Not cached at all
+    - 773 - Not cached at all.
     - 774 - Why was this cached?
-    - 776 - Error on the Exception
+    - 776 - Error on the Exception.
-    - 777 - Coincidence
+    - 777 - Coincidence.
-    - 778 - Off By One Error
+    - 778 - Off By One Error.
-    - 779 - Off By Too Many To Count Error
+    - 779 - Off By Too Many To Count Error.
   * 78X - Somebody Else's Problem
-    - 780 - Project owner not responding
+    - 780 - Project owner not responding.
-    - 781 - Operations
+    - 781 - Operations.
-    - 782 - QA
+    - 782 - Quality Assurance.
-    - 783 - It was a customer request, honestly
+    - 783 - It was a customer request, honestly.
-    - 784 - Management, obviously
+    - 784 - Management, obviously.
-    - 785 - TPS Cover Sheet not attached
+    - 785 - TPS Cover Sheet not attached.
-    - 786 - Try it now
+    - 786 - Try it now...
-    - 788 - Won't fix
+    - 788 - Won't fix.
-    - 789 - Problem Exists Between Keyboard And Chair
+    - 789 - Problem Exists Between Keyboard And Chair.
   * 79X - Internet crashed
     - 790 - Backups?
 We don't need no stinkin' backups!
     - 791 - The Internet shut down due to copyright restrictions.
+    - 792 - Climate change driven catastrophic weather event.
+    - 793 - Zombie Apocalypse.
+    - 794 - Someone let PG near a REPL
     - 797 - This is the last page of the Internet.
-Go back
+Go back.
     - 799 - End of the world